We visited Bangkok for the third time and finally found the gem that we were looking for: Phra Nakorn Norn Len guesthouse.

 The recently opened (renovated) rooftop terrace offers a beautiful view on Wat Indraviharn.
-This temple is home to one of the tallest Buddha images in the country: 32 metres.
+This temple is home to one of the tallest Buddha images in the country: 32 meters.

 The surrounding area is actually quite nice, with an interesting fish market (on one side of the Khlong Phadung Krung Kasem canal) and great Thai eating possibilities.
 We discovered the best Chicken Cashew nut dish in a small restaurant on the intersection of Krung Kasem and Sam Sen: Thewet Boiled Rice Restaurant.
 Don’t miss it!